-Tides are the sum of effects caused by the gravitational attraction of the Moon and the Sun, as well as the gravitational force here on Earth.
+Tides are the sum of effects caused by the gravitational attraction of the Moon and the Sun.

 When the Moon is in line with one side of the Earth, it pulls on the water, causing a high tide.
-Because the Earth rotates on its axis the moon completes one orbit in our sky every 25 hours.
-Thus, we see two tidal peaks - as well as two tidal troughs - roughly every 12 hours.
+Because the Earth rotates on its axis, the Moon completes one orbit in our sky every 24 hours and 50 minutes.
+Thus, we observe two tidal peaks - as well as two tidal troughs - roughly every 12 hours.

 Since the Moon moves around the Earth, it is not always in the same place at the same time each day.
 So, each day, the times for high and low tides change by 50 minutes.

-When the Moon lies between Earth and the Sun we observe a New Moon.
+When the Moon lies between the Earth and the Sun, we observe a New Moon.
 When the Moon is on the opposite side of the Earth from the Sun, a Full Moon is visible.
-In both of these cases, tides are 20% lower and higher, respectively, than the usual tides.
+In both of these cases, tides are 20 percent lower and higher, respectively, than the normal tides.

-All of these variables can be considered along with ocean floor and shore geography in order to establish standard patterns for above-average surfing days.
+These variables can be considered, along with the ocean floor and shore geography, to establish standard patterns for above-average surfing days.